-High resolution versions of all publications and designed materials should be kept to allow for reprinting where necessary.
+High resolution versions of all publications and designed materials should be kept to facilitate re-printing where necessary.
 In some cases, all formats should be collected from the designer to enable future editing if necessary.

 Efforts should be made to reduce the amount of dated promotional materials where possible.